Discover the Golden Retriever dog breed in this handy information center.

 Females will also be lighter than males in general.

-Their ears are floppy and well furred, but should still be expressive and manoeuvrable by the dog to indicate his mood.
+Their ears are floppy and well furred, but should still be able to move.

 Golden Retriever Temperament

 Most Golden Retrievers have genuinely lovely personalities.